International Maritime Organization: Membership

-The three associate members of the IMO are the Faroe Islands, Hong Kong and Macao.
+The three associate members are the Faroe Islands (2002), Hong Kong (1967) and Macau (1990).

-In 1961, the territories of Sabah and Sarawak, which had been included through the participation of United Kingdom, became joint associate members.
-In 1963 they became part of Malaysia.
+In 1961, the territories of Sabah and Sarawak, which had been included through the participation of United Kingdom, became joint associate members; in 1963 they became part of Malaysia.

+The most recent new members are Armenia (landlocked, January 2018), Nauru (May 2018), Botswana (landlocked, October 2021) and, on 27 February 2024, landlocked Kyrgyzstan became the 176th Member State of the organization.

 Most UN member states that are not members of IMO are landlocked countries.
-These include Afghanistan, Andorra, Bhutan, Burkina Faso, Burundi, Central African Republic, Chad, Kyrgyzstan, Laos, Lesotho, Liechtenstein, Mali, Niger, Rwanda, South Sudan, Swaziland, Tajikistan and Uzbekistan.
+These include Afghanistan, Andorra, Bhutan, Burkina Faso, Burundi, Central African Republic, Chad, Eswatini, Laos, Lesotho, Liechtenstein, Mali, Niger, Rwanda, South Sudan, Tajikistan and Uzbekistan.
 The Federated States of Micronesia, an island-nation in the Pacific Ocean, is also a non-member.
-Taiwan is neither a member of the IMO nor of the UN, although it has a major shipping industry.
+Taiwan, as Republic of China, was a member of the IMCO from 1958 until UN changed its recognition to People's Republic of China in 1971; its later attempts to join IMO were blocked, although it has a major shipping industry.

 Legal instruments

 IMO is the source of approximately 60 legal instruments that guide the regulatory development of its member states to improve safety at sea, facilitate trade among seafaring states and protect the maritime environment.
 The most well known is the International Convention for the Safety of Life at Sea (SOLAS), as well as International Convention for the Prevention of Pollution from Ships (MARPOL).
 Others include the International Oil Pollution Compensation Funds (IOPC).
 It also functions as a depository of yet to be ratified treaties, such as the International Convention on Liability and Compensation for Damage in Connection with the Carriage of Hazardous and Noxious Substances by Sea, 1996 (HNS Convention) and Nairobi International Convention of Removal of Wrecks (2007).

 IMO regularly enacts regulations, which are broadly enforced by national and local maritime authorities in member countries, such as the International Regulations for Preventing Collisions at Sea (COLREG).
-The IMO has also enacted a Port State Control (PSC) authority, allowing domestic maritime authorities such as coast guards to inspect foreign-flag ships calling at ports of the many port states.
+The IMO has also enacted a Port state control (PSC) authority, allowing domestic maritime authorities such as coast guards to inspect foreign-flag ships calling at ports of the many port states.
 Memoranda of Understanding (protocols) were signed by some countries unifying Port State Control procedures among the signatories.